jairrab/MapboxApp/README.md

 * The app downloads map geo information in JSON format from the internet.
 * The app stores this information on the local phone database for cache purposes.
 * The app also stores a timestamp of when this information was saved.
-* The geo information is displayed as a list inside a bottomsheet slider, shown with its distance/bearing to your current location.
+* The geo information is displayed as a list inside a `bottomsheet` slider panel, shown with its distance/bearing to your current location.
 It is collapsed by default but can be expanded by sliding up (*screenshot B*)
 * The geo list is also displayed in the Map using *location pin* icons with a text underneath that shows the item name.
 * Clicking on an item list causes the map to navigate to the item location.
 * Clicking on a pin icon shows the pin's description, GPS coordinates, and distance/bearing from your current location (*screenshot D*).